maxhallinan/hemulen.js/README.markdown

 Event Name: `hemulen-invalid`

-The event emitted by the Hemulen element when one or more invalid files have been dropped on the drag&ndash;and&ndash;drop field or uploaded through the file input.
+The event emitted by the Hemulen element when one or more invalid files have been dropped on the drag&ndash;and&ndash;drop field.
 Invalid files have not been stored on the data model.

-A user action (dropping a file on a drag&ndash;and&ndash;drop field or uploading through a file input) can produce multiple errors.
+Dropping a file on a drag&ndash;and&ndash;drop field can produce multiple errors.
 The event is emitted once per user action and  the `hemulen-invalid.errors` property contains all errors produced by that action.

 Event properties: